aghcv/FakeCT/README.md

 	Douglass, M. J. J., et al. (2025).
 “An open-source tool for converting 3D mesh volumes into synthetic DICOM CT images for medical physics research.” https://doi.org/10.1007/s13246-025-01599-x

-	If you want, I can add a short `environment.yml` and `requirements.txt` to the repo.